Data Hacks: The Aggregation of Marginal Data Prep GainsReading time: 3 minutes

 However many steps you take with your data, if you can make a step more automatic or systematic you can improve that step of the process.
 For example, you may schedule a process to start automatically instead of requiring your direct attention or set up an early alert to detect mismatches between records.
 These simple, small improvements for a single step stack on top of the next step that you streamline, and you end up with an aggregation of small performance increases.
 And typically, that is big news.

 Imagine you’re gathering data, cleaning it, and then compiling a report.
 This might be exactly what you do on a daily basis.
-You likely manage each of these steps just fine but consider the increases in the output that the following small changes to your process could create.
+You likely manage each of these steps just fine but consider the increases in the output that the following small data hacks could create.

 Chances are you may deal with multiple sources when gathering data.
 You may also need to manually initiate the data pull.
 Finally, it’s possible that you need to do this from multiple sources.
 Some small changes you can make here are scheduling the data pulls and establishing a single process that kicks off multiple data pulls.
 If you can make either one of those two changes, gathering the data that begins your work becomes a faster and more consistent process.